 Singh’s great‐great granddaughter didn’t know anything about this story until she and her family took a trip to Vancouver when she was in middle school.
 "Before that, I didn’t really have an idea that there was any kind of wrongdoing in Canada’s past….
 After learning about this, I realized there are actually a lot of things that have happened and there isn’t a lot of awareness about them.
 I feel like it’s always important to look back on our past and our past mistakes so we don’t repeat them now."

 "Who would have thought, on the 100th anniversary of the Komagata Maru incident in 2014, that there would be a young Sikh gentleman… who then was the Minister of Multiculturalism for Canada?
 And who would think that 102 years later, when the apology finally came in Parliament, that Canada would have four Sikh Ministers, including the Minister of Defence who at one time was the first Sikh person to lead a regiment in Canada?
-And that it would be the same regiment - will open in a new tab that turned the passengers of the Komagata Maru away?
+And that it would be the same regiment that turned the passengers of the Komagata Maru away?
 This is Canada, this is the legacy of the Komagata Maru and this is the narrative and voice that all Canadians need to hear."

 The story of the Komagata Maru can be found in the Museum’s Canadian Journeys gallery.
 This article was written in part using research conducted by Mallory Richard, who worked at the Museum as both a researcher and a project coordinator.